digime/digime-sdk-nodejs/guides/read-data-overview.md

 // authorizationCode - The code returned in the query parameter of the returned URL.
 // codeVerifier - The one stored from step above.
-// contractDetails - The same one used in getAuthorizeUrl().
+// contractDetails - The same one used in getAuthorizeUrl, redirect_uri is not needed in this case.

 const userAccessToken = await sdk.exchangeCodeForToken({
     codeVerifier,